JPKP-Kuhn/JPKP-Kuhn/README.md

   <img src="https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white">
   - 👋 Hi, I’m @JPKP-Kuhn
-- 👀 I’m interested in improve my abilities, learn new things and study more to be successfull.
+- 👀 I’m interested in improve my abilities, learn new things and study more to be successful.
 - 🌱 I’m currently learning telecommunications, and high school, at IFSC (Federal Institute of Santa Catarina),
 - JavaScript and Python.
 - 💞️ I’m looking to collaborate on studies.